-In order to optimize the airflow in your PC, it’s best to gain an understanding of how cooling works inside a computer case.
-This way, you will be able to set up the cooling fans the best way for any situation.
+It’s best to understand how cooling works inside a computer case for proper PC airflow optimization.
+This way, you can set up the cooling fans best for any situation.

-There are various ways that you can configure the fans to give you different results.
-So I’m going to share all of them and point out which one I recommend based on my experience after building hundreds of computers from scratch.
+You can configure the fans in various ways to give you different results.
+So, I will share all of them and point out which one I recommend based on my experience after building hundreds of computers from scratch.

-I’ll just mention though, that it’s easy enough to create decent airflow through the inside of a computer case and get the system temperature down to acceptable levels.
+I’ll mention that it’s easy enough to create decent airflow inside a computer case and get the system temperature down to acceptable levels.

-We will start out by taking a look at the three ways to configure cooling.
+We will start by looking at the three ways to configure cooling.

 To help you understand my explanation better, here are the two types of fans I will be referring to:

-- Exhaust fan: This is the fan that has its blowing side mounted to the wall of the case.
-It draws air from inside the case and blows it outside.
+- Exhaust fan: It has its blowing side mounted to the wall of the case.
+It draws air from the inside and blows it outside.

-- Intake fan: The blowing side is facing the inside of the case and draws air from outside the case and blows it inside.
+- Intake fan: It Draws air from outside the case and blows it inside.

 Negative air pressure means that more air is going out than in.
-The exhaust fan(s) have a higher airflow rate compared to that of the intake fan(s).
-And of course, we are referring to all the fans inside the case as a collective.
+The exhaust fan(s) have a higher airflow rate than the intake fan(s).
+And, of course, we are referring to all of them inside the case as a collective.

-- More exhaust fans of the same size or larger than intake fans.
+- More exhaust fans of the same size or larger than the intake ones.

-- The exhaust fan spins faster and is the same size compared with the intake fan.
+- The exhaust fans spin faster and are the same size or larger than the intakes.

-- The exhaust fan has a higher airflow rate specification compared to the intake fan.
+- The exhaust fans have a higher airflow rate specification than the intake ones.

 Side note: The same points listed here can be applied to any fan configuration when comparing airflow rates.

-While it is an effective way to cool your system, it can quite often result in more dust being pulled into your case over time.
+While it is an effective way to cool your system, it can often result in more dust being pulled into your system over time.
 It is also more difficult to add filters to the intake areas of the case that specifically draw air in through them exclusively.

-This is because air may be drawn in where the is no place to add a filter.
+This is because air may be drawn in where there is no place to add a filter.

 However, in some unique instances, you could have a situation where a negative air pressure configuration won’t draw in much dust.